-At Janjua Facial Surgery, we focus on facial cosmetic and plastic surgeries.
+At Janjua Facial Surgery, we focus on cosmetic and facial plastic surgery.
 Our aim is not just to perform procedures, but to educate our patients.
 Click on any of the procedures to learn more about the service:

 Patients Outside New Jersey

 Our practice provides all of our services to patients coming from outside New Jersey and outside United States.
-We are committed to making their visit as comfortable and seamless as possible.
+We are committed to making facial plastic surgery as comfortable and seamless as possible.
 Here are the steps: